End qualified immunity in Florida

 • Ends Qualified Immunity for all law enforcement officers

-No. The proposed legislation contains a "good faith" carve-out that does not end qualified immunity as a defense.
-The propsed legislation states, "It is an affirmative defense to liability under this section if a jury determines that the officer, employee, or agent was acting in good faith and believed his or her conduct was lawful."
+No, the bill does not meet this standard.
+It contains a "good faith" carve-out that does not end qualified immunity as a defense.
+Section 1 states, "It is an affirmative defense to liability under this section if a jury determines that the **officer**, employee, or agent **was acting in good faith and believed his or her conduct was lawful**."

 • Ends Qualified Immunity for all public employees

-No. The proposed legislation contains a "good faith" carve-out that does not end qualified immunity as a defense.
-The proposed legislation states, "It is an affirmative defense to liability under this section if a jury determines that the officer, employee, or agent was acting in good faith and believed his or her conduct was lawful."
+No, the bill does not meet this standard.
+It contains a "good faith" carve-out that does not end qualified immunity as a defense.
+Section 1 states, "It is an affirmative defense to liability under this section if a jury determines that the officer,** employee, or agent** **was acting in good faith and believed his or her conduct was lawful."**

 • Ends Qualified Immunity for all state constitutional violations